Smealm/Copycat-Filterlist/README.md

 Filter list that blocks Copycat sites this includes phishing sites, clones of websites, etc

+Feel free to fork and add on to this if you'd like

 This Filterlist requires [uBlock Origin](https://github.com/gorhill/uBlock)

 <p align="center">